Hyperobjekt/seda-site/content/posts/the-opportunity-gap-2019-01-12.md

 date: "2019-01-12"
 image: "/uploads/test.jpg"
 statustype: post
 status: (3-10-19) Hero image and content / scatterplot areas are for placement only.
+Add breadcrumb nav to all 3rd-level pages.
 ---
 This figure shows the average performance of black and white students in each US school district in math and English language arts in grade 3.